nikerdon/ML_2025/README.md

 # ML_2025
 ---

-Last Edit: 06.04.2025 by Elizabeth Gould
+Last Edit: 12.04.2025 by Elizabeth Gould

 # Status
 ---

-* Done -- Preprocessing, Backend, Frontend
+* Done -- Preprocessing, Backend, Frontend, Training
-* In Progress --
+* In Progress -- Testing, Documentation
-* To Do -- Training, Testing, Docker?
+* To Do -- Docker
-* Persistent -- Documentation, linking pieces
+* Persistent -- linking pieces

 * Other (optional) -- Translations